 Engage in groups with an international focus

 You can initiate and/or get involved in a student group with a focus from a global perspective on your future profession.
-Discuss this with the contact person for CIM at your Department or with the Faculty’s CIM coordinator to receive tips and guidance.
+Discuss this with the contact person for CIM at your department or with the faculty’s CIM coordinator to receive tips and guidance.

 Participate in an international course with a social science perspective